square/p2/README.md

 ecosystem established (new build system, new kernel, etc) to start using these great higher-order orchestration primitives.

-We currently have production-quality support for pod manifests, analagous to the Kubernetes pod spec, and are actively working on a replication controller spec.
+We currently have production-quality support for pod manifests, replication controllers and rolling updates, analagous to Kubernetes pods, replication controllers and deployments, respectively.
+We are also actively working on pod clusters, our variation on Kubernetes services.

 ## More stuff!